0xtimsb/create-layout/README.md

-npx create-skeleton to make directory structure for your readme.
+npx create-directory-structure to make directory structure for your readme.